Proposal Development Resources

 • Plan to keep the meeting within the planned time constraints, but take your cue from the program officer.

 • To keep communication open, follow up with a thank you note to the program officer, including a brief written summary of the conversation.
-Also share this with university administrators and any collaborators.
+Also share the summary with any collaborators.

 OTHER TIPS